-Additionally, for Ameren Illinois, for the 2024-2025 Delivery Year, the IPA recommends continuing the strategy of procuring a portion of its forecasted capacity requirements in bilateral transactions and the remaining balance through the MISO Planning Resource Auction ("PRA").4 As explained in more detail in Section 5.2.2.2.4 and Section 7.2.1.2 the IPA is proposing to increase the amount of capacity it procures in bilateral transactions from 50% to 75% for the 2024-2025 Delivery Year.
+the MISO Planning Resource Auction ("PRA").
+As also explained in more detail in Section 5.2.2.2.4 and Section 7.2.1.2 the IPA is proposing to increase the amount of capacity it procures in bilateral transactions from 50% to 75% for the 2024-2025 Delivery Year.
 For the 2025-2026 Delivery Year, the IPA recommends procuring up to 25% of its forecasted capacity requirements in bilateral transactions in 2023, with the balance of forecast capacity requirement to be determined in the 2024 Electricity Procurement Plan.

-For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that its capacity requirements be secured by ComEd through the PJM Reliability Pricing Model process.
-Following the approach taken in the 2022 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.5
+For ComEd, consistent with the strategy adopted in prior plans, the IPA proposes that its capacity requirements be secured by ComEd through the PJM Reliability Pricing Model ("RPM") process.
+Following the approach taken in the 2022 Plan, the IPA recommends that MidAmerican's forecasted capacity deficit be secured by MidAmerican through the annual MISO PRA.7